RevolutionSoftware/parsnipwars/Readme.md

 #### Buildings:
 * three states: player, neutral, enemy
 * occupying can continue unless you leave a tile or die
+* your buildings heal 2 HP and refuel (if it's a building that produces that unit)
+* cities can heal land units (infantry?)

 #### Buildings and the Tilemap:
 * buildings will be defined as player, enemy, or neutral in tilemap